ionic-team/ionic-framework/BREAKING.md

 Following industry standards, Ionic 9 makes standalone components the default import path.
 Standalone component imports have changed from `@ionic/angular/standalone` to `@ionic/angular`.
 Lazy-loaded component imports have changed from `@ionic/angular` to `@ionic/angular/lazy`.

+**IonicModule Deprecation**

+`IonicModule` is deprecated in Ionic 9 and will be removed in a future major version.
+It remains fully functional in Ionic 9, so existing applications continue to work without changes.

+Applications should migrate to `provideIonicAngular()`, which works in both standalone and NgModule-based applications.
+For an NgModule-based app, replace `IonicModule.forRoot(config)` in the `imports` array with `provideIonicAngular(config)` in the `providers` array.
+Any config passed to `IonicModule.forRoot()` can be passed as an object to `provideIonicAngular()`.
+Refer to the [build options guide](https://ionicframework.com/docs/angular/build-options) for migration steps.

 **Zoneless Change Detection by Default**

 Ionic 9 defaults to zoneless change detection.
 Angular 21 bootstraps zoneless out of the box, so a new Ionic 9 app on Angular 21 runs without Zone.js and requires no change-detection provider.
 The `ng add @ionic/angular` schematic no longer registers `provideZoneChangeDetection()`.